Mark Messier: Post-playing career

 On January 12, 2006, during a very emotional ceremony that featured most of the 1994 Stanley Cup team and the Stanley Cup itself, the New York Rangers retired his number 11 in a game against the Edmonton Oilers.
 During the game, the Rangers defeated the Oilers.
 His is the 4th number retired by the Rangers.
 His number was retired by the Edmonton Oilers on February 27, 2007, against the Phoenix Coyotes, then coached by former teammate Wayne Gretzky.

-In February 2007, Messier publicly expressed interest in returning to the NHL as general manager for the Rangers; however, the then-current GM Glen Sather responded by saying he had no plans of stepping down from his position.
-With the departure of Assistant GM Don Maloney from the Rangers organization in May 2007, Messier's name had been attached to possible replacements; however, in July 2007, Jim Schoenfeld was announced as Maloney's replacement.
+In February 2007, Messier publicly expressed interest in returning to the NHL as general manager for the Rangers; however, the then-current general manager Glen Sather responded by saying he had no plans of stepping down from his position.
+With the departure of assistant general manager Don Maloney from the Rangers organization in May 2007, Messier's name had been attached to possible replacements; however, in July 2007, Jim Schoenfeld was announced as Maloney's replacement.
 On November 12, 2007, Messier was inducted into the Hockey Hall of Fame in the players category.

 In late 2010, Messier coached Canada during two European tournaments—the Deutschland Cup and the Spengler Cup.

-Messier also awards the NHL's Mark Messier Leadership Award, given to a player that exemplified on-ice leadership, and leadership within their communities.
+Messier also awards the NHL's Mark Messier Leadership Award, given to a player who exemplified on-ice leadership, and leadership within their communities.

 Messier also remains active in the City of New York, with Messier playing for the New York Rangers at the 2012 NHL Winter Classic Alumni Game in Philadelphia between the New York Rangers and the Philadelphia Flyers on December 31, 2011.
-Messier had 1 assist during the game, which was won 3-1 by Philadelphia.
+Messier had 1 assist during the game, which was won 3–1 by Philadelphia.
 Messier also ran in the New York City Marathon on November 6, 2011, finishing with a time of 4:14:21.
-Messier, alongside Sarah Hughes, is also involved in the construction of the Kingsbridge National Ice Center, a $250 million USD, 795,000 square foot redevelopment of the Kingsbridge Armory in the Bronx into a world's-largest indoor ice facility, containing nine ice rinks.
+Messier, alongside Sarah Hughes, is also involved in the construction of the Kingsbridge National Ice Center, a US$250 million, 795,000 square foot redevelopment of the Kingsbridge Armory in the Bronx into a world's-largest indoor ice facility, containing nine ice rinks.